inlab-geo/espresso/contrib/surface_wave_multipathing/README.md

 # Surface Wave Multipathing

-This is a collection of surface wave multipthaing forward problems.
-The Espresso problem is defined as thin interface to the swmp pckage that is available here:
+This is a collection of synthetic surface wave multipthaing forward problems.
+The Espresso problems ared defined as thin interface to a subset of the demose in the swmp pckage that is available here:

 https://github.com/JuergHauser/swmp

-The methodolgy and theory are describbed in:
+The methodology and theory are described in:

 Hauser, J., Sambridge, M. and Rawlinson, N. (2008).
 Multiarrival wavefront tracking and its applications.
 Geochem.
 Geophys.
 Geosyst., 9(11), Q11001.